 Winner best travel backpack for grade schoolers: Mountaintop Kids Backpack

-Runner up travel backpack for grade-schoolers: Jack Wolfskin Kids Kids Moab Jam
+Runner-up travel backpack for grade-schoolers: Jack Wolfskin Kids Little Trt

 We love that tweens can really start to take on some independence.
 Not only packing their own bags (with a little parental assistance, of course) but carrying them throughout the journey too; we have a strict you pack it, you carry it rule for our tweens!

-As they grow the need to fit a laptop should also be considered in your tween travel backpack buying checklist – though not essential if this is a travel backpack only, separate to their school bag.
+As they grow, they need to fit a laptop should also be considered in your tween travel backpack buying checklist – though not essential if this is a travel backpack only, separate from their school bag.

 Best travel backpack for tweens: High Sierra Loop Backpack

 If it’s pockets and storage you’re looking for with wide, comfortable carrying straps, then this tween backpack covers just about every base.

 The ideal size for carry-on only when your tween will be responsible for all their own gear, the High Sierra comes in a huge range of patterns and colors and features fabulous zip pullers for durability along with a separate tech pocket and tech spot for charger cords and headphones.

 Runner up travel backpack for tweens: Herschel Kids Little America Laptop Backpack

 We love the quality of Herschels backpacks, we’ve had several over the years, and the stitching and durability have proven second to none.
 For a growing tween (they come in a huge range of colors, not just black!), they offer plenty of storage space and handy compartments.

 The padded shoulder straps and mesh back make it comfortable for longer spells of carrying, with an external front zipper pocket as well as an internal tech pocket and tablet/laptop sleeve.